 SIX is a musical unlike any Tudor history lesson!
 Ever!

-Reincarnating Henry VIII’s six wives today as vibrant, irreverent, contemporary pop divas (conveyed by fabulous local triple threats), SIX is a constantly surprising ‘her-story’, seen through a 21st century lens, while deflating long perpetuated myths.
+Reincarnating Henry VIII’s six wives today as vibrant, irreverent, contemporary pop divas (conveyed by fabulous local triple threats), SIX is a constantly surprising ‘her-story’, seen through a 21st century lens, joyously deflating long perpetuated myths.

 Tired of being relegated to footnotes, clichés or stereotypes – ‘the boring one’, ‘the promiscuous one’, ‘the plain one’ or ‘the nurse’ – in 75 minute musical SIX, these women shine across the ages in their own right, the fully-formed, full-voiced highly individual stars of their own lives.